AnujJain1011/namasteDev-react/README.md

 class UserClass extends React.Component{

 }
-React.Component is an in-built class which is getting inherited
+React.Component is an in-built class which is getting inherited from React.

 # React Lifecycle Methods Diagram: